aristanetworks/anta/docs/cli/inv-from-cvp.md

     - pod2
 ```

-> [!WARNING]
+!!! warning
-> The current implementation only considers devices directly attached to a specific container when using the `--cvp-container` option.
+    The current implementation only considers devices directly attached to a specific container when using the `--cvp-container` option.

 ## Creating an inventory from multiple containers